Psephos - Adam Carr's Election Archive

 The 2022 election produced the most radical shift in Bradfield's voting behaviour since the seat was created.
 A "Teal" independent, Nicolette Boele, cut Fletcher's majority to 4.2%.
 This also reduced Fletcher's notional majority over Labor to 6.6%, making Bradfield a marginal seat for the first time.
 This is consistent with the behaviour of most upper-income urban seats in 2022.
 It is notable that Bradfield was the only Coalition-held seat to vote Yes in the Voice to Parliament referendum.

 The 2024 redistribution abolished the neighbouring seat of North Sydney, and put a block of suburbs around Artarmon and Willoughby into Bradfield.
-Since the "Teal" Kylea Tink won North Sydney in 2022, Fletcher would be very vulnerable if Tink decided to run in Bradfield.
+Since the "Teal" Kylea Tink won North Sydney in 2022, Fletcher will again be vulnerable to a "Teal" in 2025.
+Nicolette Boele is running again.

 • Back to main page